kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 type PostList = GetInterface<typeof PostList>
 ```

-Replace all occurences of `Post[]` with `PostList` in the code.
+Replace all occurrences of `Post[]` with `PostList` in the code.
 That lets us also decode an array of posts.

 ## To the hard part